-Are you diabetic, pre-diabetic or have a family history of diabetes?
+Are you a type 2 diabetic, pre-diabetic or have a family history of diabetes?
 If so, this is one of the most important blogs you’ll ever read.
 It’s by Canadian nephrologist Dr Jason Fung.
-He doesn’t tell patients that diabetes is chronic, progressive and incurable.
+He doesn’t tell patients that type 2 diabetes is chronic, progressive and incurable.
 He says that is actually a ‘big, fat lie’.
 Fung had a Damascene moment a few years ago.
 He realised he was giving his diabetic, obese patients the wrong treatment.
 He was prescribing insulin according to orthodox medical protocols.
 He was making his patients fatter and sicker.
 Diabetes is a disease of insulin resistance, Fung says.
 In other words, it’s a disease of excess insulin.
 It is a dietary disease, he says, and you can’t cure dietary disease with drugs.
 Here’s a shortened version of Fung’s blog with a link to the full version. – Marika Sboros

 By Jason Fung*

 Most doctors, dietitians and diabetes specialists claim that type 2 diabetes is a chronic, progressive disease.
 The American Diabetes Association almost proudly proclaims this on its website.
 Once you get the diagnosis, it’s a life sentence.
 But it’s actually a great big lie:

 Type 2 diabetes is almost always reversible and this is almost ridiculously easy to prove.
 This is great news for the more than 50% of American adults who are diagnosed pre-diabetes or diabetes.
 Recognizing this truth is the crucial first step in reversing your diabetes or pre-diabetes.
 Actually, it something most people already instinctively recognized to be true.